HannaBerggren/Love-Barista/README.md

 Love Barista features a data store with full Create, Read, Update and Delete functionality.

-- Create - users can create a user account, and authenticated users can create a profile, collaboration requests and messages to their approved collaborators.
+- Create - users can create a user account and create a blogpost.
-- Read - users can view the profiles and posts of other users.
-Authenticated users can read messages sent to them.
+- Read - users can view the posts of other users.
+Authenticated users can read comments about all blogposts.
-- Update - authenticated users can update their profiles and save the changes.
-They can approve collaboration requests sent to them wich results in a new many-to-many relationship in the database.
+- Update - authenticated users can update their blogpost and save the changes.
-- Delete - authenticated users can delete their profile and pending collaboration requests, chosing to cancelling, rejecting or approving them.
-Authenticated users can also delete messages sent by or to them, the message is not deleted from the database until both the sending and receiving users have marked them as deleted.
+- Delete - authenticated users can delete their blogpost.

 ## UX Design:

 ### Wireframes
-Wireframes that where created in [Balsamiq](https://balsamiq.com/) for this project are displayed below.
+Wireframes was created in [Balsamiq](https://balsamiq.com/) for this project and are displayed below.
 The wireframes were  created in the planning phase of the project.
-Please note that the wireframes might not be exactly a copy of the project due to the fact that the site has changed during development.
+Please note that changes have been made during the course of the work.

 ![design image](/static/css/images/wireframe.png)